-3.1.1 RT1010 - Hardware timing and synchronization
+3.1.1 RT1040 - Hardware timing and synchronization

 Correct and precise timing is crucial for motor-control applications.
 Therefore, the motor-control-dedicated peripherals take care of the timing and synchronization on the hardware layer.
-In addition, you can set the PWM frequency as a multiple of the ADC interrupt (ADC ISR) frequency where the FOC algorithm is calculated.
+In addition, it is possible to set the PWM frequency as a multiple of the ADC interrupt (ADC ISR) frequency where the FOC algorithm is calculated.
 In this case, the PWM frequency is equal to the FOC frequency.

 - The top signal shows the eFlexPWM counter (SM0 counter).
 The dead time is emphasized at the PWM top and PWM bottom signals.
-The SM0 submodule generates the master reload at every opportunity. - The SM0 generates trigger 0 (when the counter counts to a value equal to the TRIG4 value) for the ADC_ETC (ADC External Trigger Control) with a delay of approximately T{deatime}/2.
-This delay ensures correct current sampling at the duty cycles close to 100 %. - ADC_ETC starts the ADC conversion. - When the ADC conversion is completed, the ADC ISR (ADC interrupt) is entered.
+The SM0 submodule generates the master reload at every opportunity. - SM0 generates trigger 0 (when the counter counts to a value equal to the TRIG4 value) for the ADC_ETC (ADC External Trigger Control) with a delay of approximately T{deatime}/2.
+This delay ensures correct current sampling at duty cycles close to 100 %. - ADC_ETC starts the ADC conversion. - When the ADC conversion is completed, the ADC ISR (ADC interrupt) is entered.
 The FOC calculation is done in this interrupt.

-3.1.2 RT1010 - Peripheral settings
+3.1.2 RT1040 Peripheral settings

-This section describes the peripherals used for the motor control.
-On i.MX RT1010, there are three submodules from the enhanced FlexPWM (eFlexPWM) used for 6-channel PWM generation and 12-bit ADC for the phase currents and DC-bus voltage measurement.
+This section describes the peripherals used for motor control.
+On i.MX RT1040, there are three submodules from the enhanced FlexPWM (eFlexPWM) used for 6-channel PWM generation and two 12-bit ADCs for the phase currents and DC-bus voltage measurement.
 The eFlexPWM and ADC are synchronized via submodule 0 from the eFlexPWM.
-The following settings are in the mcdrv_imxrt1010.c and board.c files and in their header files.
+The following settings are located in the mc_periph_init.c and peripherals.c files and their header files.